Padma Raghavan

-Padma Raghavan is a computer scientist who works as vice provost for research at Vanderbilt University.
+Padma Raghavan is a computer scientist who works as the Chancellor's executive director for science and technology strategy at Vanderbilt University.

 Raghavan graduated in 1985 from the Indian Institute of Technology Kharagpur.

 She earned her Ph.D. from Pennsylvania State University in 1991, with a dissertation on parallel algorithms for matrix decomposition supervised by Alex Pothen.
 She worked at the University of Tennessee and Oak Ridge National Laboratory, then returned as a faculty member to Penn State in 2000.
 At Penn State, she became a distinguished professor of computer science and engineering, associate vice president for research, and director of strategic initiatives.
-She moved to Vanderbilt as vice provost in 2016.
+She moved to Vanderbilt in 2016, where she served as vice provost for research and innovation and chief research officer, as well as a senior advisor to the chancellor until July 2025.
+She is currently the Chancellor's Executive Director for Science and Technology Strategy and a Distinguished Professor of Computer Science at Vanderbilt University.